RoninMac/Parish-Website-CMSC128/DEVELOPER_GUIDE.md

 ## Project Overview
 A Django-based website for Virgen Dela Candelaria Parish featuring public pages, email subscriptions, and a custom admin login system.

+Other features to be added:
+ - Song lyric viewing
+ - announcements that will be sent to the subsribed emails and a announcements page
+ - schedules
+ - priests
+ - donor aknowledgement page
+ - church groups
+ - admin management system for the features mentioned previously

 **Stack:**
 - Backend: Django 5.2
 - Frontend: HTML/CSS/JavaScript